ethanlabs101/frlegends-skeleton-key/docs/remote-factory-guide/remote-factory-guide.md

 # How Provisioned Accounts Are Stored

-After a successful provisioning process, account information can be incorporated into the Skeleton Key Vault.
+After a successful provisioning process, account information is incorporated into the Skeleton Key Vault.

 The Vault provides persistent local account management.